Floating License Server

 "--adminpwfile", "/app/adminpw.txt"]

-Note: We do not recommend building your own image using a custom Dockerfile and copying any of the license server files into it or into a running container.
+Note: We do not recommend building your own image using a custom Dockerfile and copying any of the license server files into it or into an existing container.

 Use the provided service.sh script to set up and start the service: